ISO is an independent, non-governmental organization made up of members from the national standards bodies of 166 countries.

-The ISO Council takes care of most governance issues.
-It meets twice a year and is made up of 20 member bodies, the ISO Officers and the Chairs of the Policy Development Committees CASCO, COPOLCO and DEVCO.
-Under the Council are a number of bodies that provide guidance and management on specific issues:
+The ISO Council is the core governance body of the organization and reports to the General Assembly.
+It meets three times a year and is made up of 20 member bodies, the ISO Officers and the Chairs of the Policy Development Committees CASCO, COPOLCO and DEVCO.
+The Council has direct responsibility over a number of bodies reporting to Council:

-Membership to the Council is open to all member bodies and rotates to make sure it is representative of the member community.
+Membership to the Council is open to all member bodies and rotates to make sure it is representative of the members community.

-The management of the technical work is taken care of by the Technical Management Board.
-This body is also responsible for the technical committees that lead standard development and any strategic advisory boards created on technical matters.
+The management of the technical work is taken care of by the Technical Management Board, which reports to Council.
+This body is also responsible for the technical committees that lead standards development and any strategic advisory boards created on technical matters.

 ISO is a network of national standards bodies that represent ISO in their country.

 There are three member categories, each enjoying different levels of access and influence over the ISO system.
 This helps us to be inclusive while also recognizing the different needs and capacities of each member.

 If you have any questions about ISO members or becoming an ISO member, please contact our membership team.